 Rockaway Beach and Bill Point, Bainbridge Island

 When you take the ferry to Bainbridge Island, the first two communities you’ll see are Rockaway Beach and Bill Point.
 Rockaway Beach covers the row of homes at sea level and Bill Point is the neighborhood on the hill above.
-Key features of both the Rockaway and Bill Point neighborhoods are their amazing views of Downtown and greater Seattle as well as their dynamic views of marine traffic and ferries.
+Key features of both the Rockaway and Bill Point neighborhoods are their amazing views.
+From both, you can see Downtown and greater Seattle as well as their dynamic views of marine traffic and ferries.

 Additional Points of Interest

 Homes for Sale Near Rockaway Beach / Bill Point, Bainbridge Island

 “Rockaway Beach wasn’t quite the attraction in the early 1900’s that it is today.
 Residents complained of strong winds, dangerous tides, and a lack of sunshine past noon.”